Diverse Projection Ensembles for Distributional Reinforcement Learning: Appendix

 \subsection{Proof of Proposition\ \mayberef{prp2}}

 \prptwo* \textit{Proof.} We begin by stating a property that relates the expected value $\mathbb{E}[X]$ to the CDF of $X$ under the condition that the expectation $\mathbb{E}[X]$ is well-defined and finite.
-Let $X \sim \anydist$ and write $F_\anydist$ for the CDF of $\anydist$, then: Now, suppose an auxiliary variable $X'$ is distributed according to the law $\anydist'$.
+The property is an extension to the property of the expectation of nonnegative variables which itself is a consequence of Fubini's Theorem (see for example~\citealt{ibe2014fundamentals} for this).
+Let $X \sim \anydist$ and write $F_\anydist$ for the CDF of $\anydist$, then:

+Now, suppose an auxiliary variable $X'$ is distributed according to the law $\anydist'$.
 It then follows that

 where the last step was obtained by a change of variables in the definition of the $1$-Wasserstein distance: The result of Proposition \mayberef{prp2} is obtained by rearranging.